 The SSM shall be led by a Chairman and assisted by a Vice-Chairman.

-The Chairmanship and Vice-Chairmanship shall be elected from among the members of SSM for a period of two (2) years.
+The Chairmanship and Vice-Chairmanship shall be elected from among the members of SSM, while keeping it on voluntary basis, for a period of two (2) years.

 The Chairman shall be responsible for reporting the proceedings of the previous Meetings and/or any current activities to ATRC WG1/ATRC.